lordofdankness/lordofdankness/README.md

 </div>

 ---
-- :telescope: I’m working as a freelance Software Developer.
+- :telescope: I’m currently working as a backend software developer.

 - :zap: In my free time, I like to experiment with computer graphics and game dev.